bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

         3. Repeat this for 3-5 of your top features
         4. Add annotations to your sketches (i.e.: point out how gesture interactions or animations might work)
         5. Take a photo of each mockup
+        (Have on paper, will upload with first commit)
     5. Share (15 minutes)
         1. Pair up with a fellow student and show them your idea (Screenshare on Zoom)
         2. Take notes and write down any of their ideas